SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     // c01(DATA) and below will get the hazard patch

-Note that if you create a CtrlConnector without node arguments, it will create its own nodes internally.
+Note that if you create a CtrlLink without node arguments, it will create its own nodes internally.

 .. code-block:: scala

-    val decode = CtrlConnector()
+    val decode = CtrlLink()
-    val execute = CtrlConnector()
+    val execute = CtrlLink()

-    val d2e = StageConnector(decode.down, execute.up)
+    val d2e = StageLink(decode.down, execute.up)

-Other connectors
+Other Links
 ------------------------------------

-There is also a JoinConnector / ForkConnector implemented.
+There is also a JoinLink / ForkLink implemented.

-Your custom connector
+Your custom Link
 ------------------------------------

-You can implement your custom connectors by implementing the Connector base class.
+You can implement your custom links by implementing the Link base class.

 .. code-block:: scala

-    trait Connector extends Area{
+    trait Link extends Area{
       def ups : Seq[Node]
       def downs : Seq[Node]